Marie Pinterová

-Marie Pinterová (née Neumannová, born 16 August 1946) is a Czech and Hungarian professional tennis player with a professional career from 1969 to 1989.
+Marie Pinterová (née Neumannová, born 16 August 1946) is a former professional tennis player who played from 1969 to 1989.

 Life

 Marie Neumannová was born in 1946 in Stará Boleslav.
 She began her professional career in 1969.
-In 1974, Pinterová married Hungarian engineer András Pintér.
+In 1974, she married Hungarian engineer András Pintér.
 They had one son, Karim, in 1976.
 Pinterová returned to professional tennis at the age of 34 and won the Tokyo title.

 Career

 In 1974, she played the quarterfinals at Roland Garros, her best performance in a single round of the Grand Slam.
-She has won two WTA singles during her career, first in Florida in 1972 (opposite Billie Jean King in the final), the second in Japan in 1981.
+She won two WTA singles during her career, first in Florida in 1972 (opposite Billie Jean King in the final), the second in Japan in 1981.